Fast, Easy, & Stress-Free

 How many repair attempts are “enough” in California?

-There’s no single magic number.
-Repeated attempts for the same defect—or extended time out of service—can support a California Lemon Law claim, especially when the problem substantially affects use, value, or safety.
+There is no single magic number.
+Repeated attempts for the same substantial defect—or a pattern showing the problem persists—can qualify.

-Does California Lemon Law apply to motorhomes and RVs like a Thor A.C.E.?
+Does California Lemon Law cover motorhomes and RVs?

 Free Case Review – See If Your Vehicle Qualifies